DSIN-INSA-Strasbourg/Hermes-doc/content/development/plugins/clients.md

 ### Event handlers

-For each data type set up in the client datamodel, the plugin may implement a handler for the 5 possible event types:
+For each data type set up in the client datamodel, the plugin may implement a handler for each of the 5 possible event types:

 - `added`: when an object is added
 - `recycled`: when an object is restored from trashbin (will never be called if trashbin is disabled)